sergeresko/ft_libft/xreadme.txt

 	test001
 	qweqweqwe

+This naming strategy allows, for example, to invoke all basic tests by running "./x -B" or all tests for "%e" conversion by running "./x -Xe".
+You might have already guessed that "./x -" would execute all available tests.

-TEST SYNTAX
+=== TEST SYNTAX ===

 All tests reside in a text file named "xtests.h" and are written in the form of macros.
-You are encouraged to add your own tests to that file.
+You're encouraged to add your own tests to that file.

-There are five macros: PF, TEST, TEST_ITER, ALL_TESTS, and T.

-If you examine "xtests.h" and look at the output files, you'll easily figure out what these macros do and how to use them.
+There are six macros: PF, TEST, END, TEST_ITER, ALL_TESTS, and T. If you examine "xtests.h" and have a look at the output files, you'll easily figure out what these macros do and how to use them.

-Test names are indicated as the argument of TEST macro or as the first argument of TEST_ITER macro.
-For example, the following two tests do completely the same
+There are two kinds of tests: a plain test (TEST) and an iterative test (TEST_ITER).
+The names of the tests are indicated as the argument of a TEST macro or as the first argument of a TEST_ITER macro.
+For example, the following two tests virtually do the same thing:
-thing:

 1. TEST(name)
-	{
-		PF("It %s an example", "is")
+		PF("It %s an %s", "is", "example")
-		PF("It %s an example", "could be")
+		PF("It %s an %s", "could be", "example")
-		PF("It %s an example", "won't count as")
+		PF("It %s an %s", "won't count as", "example") PF("It %-6s an %.2s", "is", "example")
-		PF("It %.2s an example", "is")
-		PF("It %.2s an example", "could be")
+		PF("It %-6s an %.2s", "could be", "example")
-		PF("It %.2s an example", "won't count as")
+		PF("It %-6s an %.2s", "won't count as", "example")
-	}
+	END

 2.	#define _name(x)\
-		PF("It %s and example", x)\
+		PF("It %s an %s", x, "example")\
-		PF("It %.2s an example", x)
+		PF("It %-6s an %.2s", x, "example")
 	TEST_ITER(name, "is", "could be", "won't count as")

-NOTE 1:	There is NO SEMICOLON (;) after a PF call.
+NOTE 1:	There is NO SEMICOLON ';' after a PF call.
-NOTE 2:	There is NO BACKSLASH (\) in the last line of #define.
+NOTE 2:	There is NO BACKSLASH '\' in the last line of a #define.
-NOTE 3:	The name in #define must be the same as the first argument of the
+NOTE 3:	The name in a #define must be the same as the first argument of the
 		following TEST_ITER, but with an underscore at the beginning.
 NOTE 4:	If you add your tests, don't forget to list their names in ALL_TESTS
-		at the end of file.
+		at the end of the file in the format T(name).

-GOOD LUCK!
+=== GOOD LUCK! ===